cloudposse/terraform-kubernetes-tfc-cloud-agent/README.md

 -->

-This project installed the Terraform Cloud Agent on an existing Kubernetes cluster.
+This project installs the Terraform Cloud Agent on an existing Kubernetes cluster.
 You must provide your own Kubernetes provider configuration in your project!

 ---